 The Hubble Space Telescope imaged it as it crashed into Jupiter.
 21 fragments hit!
 It was discovered orbiting Jupiter, captured by the planet's gravity.
 Gene Shoemaker died in a car wreck in Australia.

 8 Hyakutake 1996

 I saw Hyakutake!
 Its head was zero magnitude.
 Its blue gas tail was 12 million miles long.
 Dust tails are brighter than gas tails.

 9 Hale-Bopp 1997

 Discovered by Alan Hale and Thomas Bopp, it became the darling of comet buffs.
 It was brighter than zero magnitude and visible in amateur telescopes for 2 years.
 Hale-Bopp showed 2 distinct tails.
-The blue gas tail and dust tail were widely separated.
+Its blue gas tail and dust tail were widely separated.
 Hale-Bopp was bright because of its size.
 Its head was 25 miles in diameter.
 I saw it from my parents' yard on Aiken Road.
-Comets are brighter when near the sun because more ice has vaporized.
+Comets are brighter when near the sun because more ice has been vaporized.

 Encke is a short-period comet orbiting the sun every 3.3 years.
 Its orbit does not go past Jupiter.
 It was not named after its discoverer but after Johann Encke, the man who calculated its orbit.
 Encke was born in Hamburg, Germany.

 Astronomers make a big deal out of comets.
 Theorists have gone so far as to suggest comets brought water to Earth, that they are responsible for our oceans.
 Moreover, they maintain that comets may have provided the organic molecules that started life.
 It sounds crazy, but more and more theories are cosmic rather than Earth-based.
 It seems that trillions of trillions of trillions of comets would have had to hit Earth to create the oceans.